 For some inspiration, here’s one we made earlier…

 Webinars continue to be a popular way for audiences to consume content.
-To encourage people to view your previous webinars, pull out the key quotes, and make these into a visual which you can then share across your social channels.
-By offering glimpses into the conversation, you can help your audience decide if the webinar will be of interest to them.
+To encourage people to view your previous webinars, pull out the key quotes.
+Make these into a visual which you can then share across your social channels.
+By offering glimpses into the conversation, you can help your audience decide if the webinar is up their alley.

 Extra tip – think about turning your webinars into blog posts as another way of extending the reach of this content.